eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### CDT (Contract Development Toolkit)

-It is a complete smart contract development toolkit with a set of tools and utilities necessary for the development of EOSIO Smart Contracts.
+A complete smart contract development toolkit with a set of tools and utilities necessary for the development of EOSIO Smart Contracts.
 It provides support for the Gnu and C ++ 11 style by creating a more reliable way to declare your smart contract structure and associated data structures.

 * * *